aixxe/b2mpatch/README.md

 # example.exe 447A0B 40488B00FF 4AD3FF80F8
 ```

----
+### Extra scripts

-Additionally, `diff2patch.js` can be used to generate a mempatch file from two binaries.
+`diff2patch.js` can be used to generate a mempatch file from two binaries.

 ```bash
 # generate omnimix patch using the original and modified binaries